syncfusion/blazor-docs/src/buttons/split-button/how-to/open-a-dialog-on-popup-item-click.md

----
-title: "Open a dialog on popup item click"
-component: "Split Button"
-description: "This section explains how to open a dialog on popup item click in Blazor."
----

 # Open a dialog on popup item click

 This section explains about how to open a dialog on Split Button popup item click.
 This can be achieved by